-The difference between a miter saw vs table saw can be a bit confusing.
-Miter saws and table saws both perform fundamental tasks and achieve common types of cuts, resulting in daily usage for craftsman.
+The difference between a miter saw and a table saw can be a bit confusing.
+Miter saws and table saws perform fundamental tasks and achieve common types of cuts, resulting in daily usage for craftsmen.
 If you want to know how to choose table saws and miter saws for your shop, this guide shows exactly what to look for.
 It addresses major differences between both types of saws, including their primary applications.

 Miter Saw vs. Table Saw

 To find the best table saws and miter saws, there are a few things to consider before you begin.
-For example, the needs of a large shop differ from the needs of a personal hobbyist.
+For example, the needs of a large shop differ from those of a personal hobbyist.
 Here are the four aspects to consider while you shop for one that suits you.

 - Project size: Do you work with large or small projects?